There are tons of accessories that compliment and enhance your grooming experience.

 A full guard set to buy is pretty cheap and is always a good idea to buy them at the same time as your clipper.

-I recommend the Oster universal, 10 Piece Clipper Guide Comb.
+I recommend the Oster universal, 10 Piece Clipper Guide Comb as shown here.

-If your clipper is one of these brands and you cut hair frequently, then you may want to consider purchasing individual blades.
+If you have one of these clippers and you cut hair frequently, then you may want to consider purchasing individual blades.

-You will also find that many of the blades will fit both an Andis model and an Oster.
+You will also find that many of the blades will fit different models of clippers.

 Clipper Blades Carry Case/Storage